eleven41/aws-lambda-copy-s3-objects/README.md

 On the source bucket, add a tag named "TargetBucket" and give it a value of the name of the target bucket.

-You can specify multiple buckets delimited by semicolons, e.g. `StagingBucket;DisasterRecoveryBucket;Etc`.
+You can specify multiple buckets delimited by spaces, e.g. `StagingBucket DisasterRecoveryBucket Etc`.

-If the bucket is in another region, you will need to specify the region delimited with an `@` token, e.g. `StagingBucket@eu-central-1;DisasterRecoveryBucket@eu-west-1;BucketInSameRegion;Etc`.
+If the bucket is in another region, you will need to specify the region delimited with an `@` token, e.g. `StagingBucket@eu-central-1 DisasterRecoveryBucket@eu-west-1 BucketInSameRegion Etc`.

 We don't use the API to retrieve the region of the bucket to avoid burning API usages ($0.004 x 1000 requests under heavy traffic can mount up faster than you'd imagine).